Updated: Oct 2

 6. Cap the jar and leave on your kitchen counter out of direct sunlight.

 7. After a day you should have noticed the spread expanding as gasses are produced during fermentation.
-As you can see in the video below things can get pretty wild...
+Sometimes this might mean your jar 'pops' when you open it, don't be alarmed though it's normal!

 8. Once you can see the ferment is active and has 'grown' (NOTE: this has taken as little as 1 day and as long as 3 days for us, the warmer your kitchen the faster fermentation will happen) you can taste it!